docsteveharris/2020-boc-grant/programme_plan.md

 2. Acceptability of the suggested investigative approach, with particular emphasis on the nudge randomisation tool for recruitment (and focusing on clinical acceptance of this approach)
 3. Acceptability of pre-emptive and opt-out consent models

 The programme will be wrapped around the test implementation of a the nudge randomisation tool.
-We will work with Epic Systems and the UCL Research Software Engineering team to modify existing decision suppor tools.
+We will work with Epic Systems and the UCL Research Software Engineering team to modify existing decision support tools.
 The software engineering will be quality controlled so that it is suitable for submission for MHRA approval.
 Continued PPI work (using UCL BRC grant funding) in the form a patient focus group.
 Mixed methods approach using surveys, semi-structured interviews and focus group output.

 #### Outputs